Jabrils/lcNrD/README.md

 lowercase AND remove Duplicates - A Very Simple Program;

 I find myself having to clean up data quite often & lose python scripts that I write for data cleaning.
-So I've decided to start this lcNrD project that is a but more of a permanent & I will add to its usefulness as I see fit.
+So I've decided to start this lcNrD project that is a but more of a permanent solution & I will add to its usefulness as I see fit.

 Current Functionality:
 • Lowercase the text of a file